 For single and married taxpayers filing separately:

-For married persons filing joint returns and heads of households, the rates remain the same but the income brackets are doubled.
+For married people filing joint returns and heads of households, the rates remain the same, but the income brackets are doubled.

 Arizona income tax forms are due April 15, or the next business day if that date falls on a weekend or holiday.

-Arizona law requires a taxpayer to add certain items to Arizona gross income.
+Arizona law requires taxpayers to add certain items to Arizona gross income.
 One of the items a person must add is interest income from non-Arizona municipal bonds.

-Arizona Transaction Privilege Tax (sales) and Use Tax rates, which were increased by 1 percent in 2010, returned to 5.6 percent on June 1, 2013.
+Arizona transaction privilege (sales) and use tax rates, which were increased by 1 percent in 2010, returned to 5.6 percent on June 1, 2013.
 The state of Arizona does not levy a state tax on food for home consumption or on drugs prescribed by a licensed physician or dentist.
 However, some cities in Arizona do levy a tax on food for home consumption.

-All 15 Arizona counties levy an addtional sales tax.
+All 15 Arizona counties levy an additional sales tax.